Marion Bell: Other performances

+Courtesy of MGM, Bell helped entertain the troops in 1945 at Camp Roberts, California, performing with Joseph Sullivan in Naughty Marietta (operetta).

 Bell sang in the world premiere of the folk opera Down in the Valley by Weill and Arnold Sundgaard for the Indiana University Opera Theatre in 1948.
 She appeared in the telecast production that aired January 1950 as the first show of the NBC Opera Theatre series.
 A review of mixed opinion signed "R.P." said that Bell "acted sincerely and sang appealingly."
 She sang on the RCA Victor recording of Down in the Valley, released on three 45 rpm disks.

 In 1947 she was announced as one in a series of female guest singers on Gordon MacRae's summer series, Troubadour 1947, on CBS Radio.

 During her mid-career, Bell also sang at the St. Louis Municipal Opera, the Los Angeles Civic Light Opera, and the Sacramento Music Circus.
 In 1951, she was performing in Three Wishes for Jamie with John Raitt and Cecil Kellaway, a production tried out at the Los Angeles Philharmonic Auditorium and then moved to the Curran Theatre in San Francisco.
 She sang in more than 200 concerts during her career.